 In Yee v Hudson’s Bay, the Court considered whether Covid-19 should increase the employee’s wrongful dismissal damages and notice period.
 The employee was terminated prior to the start of the Covid-19 pandemic.
 He had held an executive-level position and earned a base salary of $162,353 plus additional incentive compensation and pension.
 The employee had worked for Hudson’s Bay for 11.65 years.

 The Court held that cases involving employees terminated before the Covid-19 pandemic will not be given the same consideration about the economic situation as those terminated at the beginning of the pandemic.

-The key comment for terminated employees is that the court acknowledges that the Covid-19 pandemic and its negative effect on finding comparable employment should be considered in assessing wrongful dismissal cases for employees terminated during the Covid-19 pandemic.
+The key comment for terminated employees is that the court acknowledges that the Covid-19 pandemic and its negative effect on finding comparable employment should be considered in assessing cases for employees terminate during the Covid-19 pandemic.

-Despite the fact that Yee was terminated prior to Covid-19, he was awarded significant wrongful dismissal damages of a 16-month notice period.
-The key factors to this notice period were his age and executive level position.
+Despite the fact that Yee was terminated prior to Covid-19, he was awarded significant damages of a 16-month notice period.
+The key factors to this notice period were his age and executive-level position.

 We have written many times about wrongful dismissal and how damages are determined for terminated employees.
 Make sure you know your rights before signing anything.

-If you have been let go by your employer during Covid-19 you should consult a lawyer to understand weather the severance package or wrongful dismissal damages offered to you are reasonable.
+If you have been let go by your employer during Covid-19 you should consult a lawyer to understand whether the severance package offered to you are reasonable.